 Why did you take time off work?

-After moving to Austin for family reasons, I decided to take time off to settle in and reassess my career goals.
+After moving to Austin for family reasons, I decided to settle in and reassess my career goals.
 I wanted to ensure my next move aligned with my long-term aspirations.
 During this time, I also took an online course on project management through Coursera and earned my PMP certification.
 This has helped me prepare for opportunities like this one.

 Are you concerned about re-entering the workforce after this gap?